ProductsPersonal Loans Business Loan Gold Loan Credit Cards

 It is paramount that you monitor your credit transactions regularly.
 In a sea of transactions, you may fail to catch fraudulent or unauthorized transactions.
 On early deduction, you can not only alert the concerned authorities but also minimize your losses.

 Besides, monitoring your credit inflow and outflow is a healthy exercise and induces spending and saving discipline.

 5. Signing up for transaction alerts

 Manually managing or signing for credit monitoring is a good move.
 However, there is another feature you can avail yourself of to be alert of your credit card usage, adding another layer of safety.
-Through this feature, whenever you make a transaction, an alert can be generated to you (through text message or email).
-Now, you can set alerts on various criteria like balance, exceeding limits, national, international transactions, etc., and more!
+Through this feature, whenever you make a transaction, an alert can be generated for you (through text message or email).
+Now, you can set alerts on various criteria like balance, exceeding limits, national, and international transactions, etc., and more!

 IndiaLends offers spam-free and accurate monthly reports to you with just one click!
 What else do you need!!!

 Now, this is one thing that most credit card users ignore – the safety of websites, people, and places.